Litene/EndlessRunnerGame/README.md

 Examples of effective C++ use:
 * Repurposing the third-person controller instead of reinventing the wheel.
 * Having managers responsible for the generation.
-* Responsible for their defining their own behaviors is an example of object-oriented design.
+* Objects are responsible for their defining their own behaviors is an example of object-oriented design.
 * Data containers for ease of use, this was utilized by the difficulty.